Jomy10/Advent-Of-Code-2021/README.md

 Be warned, it is quite messy.
 Also, I am in no means an expert, this is just for fun and to develop my Rust skills.

 Looking at what other people have come up with, it seems like I still have a lot that I can learn from this language.

+After day 10 I decided to make a separate project for each day.